aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>6</sup>&nbsp;So Hatakh went forth to Mordekhai unto the broad place of the city, which was before the king’s gate. <sup>7</sup>&nbsp;And Mordekhai told him of all that had happened unto him, and the exact sum of the money that Haman had promised to pay to the king’s treasuries for the Jews, to destroy them. <sup>8</sup>&nbsp;Also he gave him the copy of the writing of the decree that was given out in Shushan to destroy them, to show it unto Esther, and to declare it unto her; and to charge her that she should go in unto the king, to make supplication unto him, and to make request before him, for her people.
+ <sup>6</sup>&nbsp;So Hatakh went forth to Mordekhai unto the broad place of the city, which was before the king’s gate. <sup>7</sup>&nbsp;And Mordekhai told him of all that had happened unto him, and the exact sum of the money that Hâman had promised to pay to the king’s treasuries for the Jews, to destroy them. <sup>8</sup>&nbsp;Also he gave him the copy of the writing of the decree that was given out in Shushan to destroy them, to show it unto Esther, and to declare it unto her; and to charge her that she should go in unto the king, to make supplication unto him, and to make request before him, for her people.
 </div></td> </tr>